 At Waveup, we’re all about the narrative.
 We’re obsessed.
 With over 500 projects in our portfolio, we elevate our clients’ business stories from amateur efforts to something powerfully informative and visually stunning.

 We want to tell you how to build a relatable Problem narrative in your pitch deck before presenting your business as a convincing Solution.

 As a business owner or startup leader, it’s easy to get carried away and go straight for the kill.

 But we’re not going to present our business as the Earth-shattering Solution you know it is just yet.
 We’re nowhere near ready to sell the Solution.

-Where do we start when presenting the problem-solution section of our pitch deck?
+Where do we start when presenting the problem-solution slide of our pitch deck?

 The first thing we do is present the Problem.
 Not our Problem, but the problem prevalent for users in our industry; an important, pressing issue that needs resolving.
 At this point, you should answer questions such as…

 - What are the biggest pains in my industry at this moment in time?

 - Which facts and figures can I use to illustrate the accurate scale of these pains?

 The Problem lays the foundation to build a convincing argument for your Solution.